yliyanage/Accident-Detection/pages/data_collect.md

 new = pd.DataFrame()
 Event_data = []

-#read all 5 files, each file contain all accident details happended in each week in Jan 2020
+#read all 5 files, each file contains all accident details happended in a week in Jan 2020
 for i in range(1,6):

     data_xls = pd.read_excel('Accidents/pems_output-'+str(32+i)+'.xlsx', index_col=None)